rohinisb/MemoryGame/README.md

-6 X 6 Memory game with responsive GUI developed using HTML, CSS and JavaScript.
+A classic Memory game with responsive GUI developed using HTML, CSS and JavaScript.